-Based on ERC Resolution No. 05-2021 dated 11 March 2021, the power generation business of AboitizPower is among the leaders in the Philippines in terms of attributable installed capacity.
-Moreover, AboitizPower has the second largest distribution utility in terms of captive customer connections and energy sales (based on the DOE's Distribution Development Plan 2019-2028).
-AboitizPower's Subsidiaries engaged in the supply of retail electricity account for the second largest in terms of customers and in terms of share in total retail market demand (based on share in total retail market demand presented in the ERC Competitive Retail Electricity Market Monthly Statistical Data as of July 2021).
-AboitizPower is a pioneer in the building and operation of run-of-river mini hydropower plants in the country.
-Today, through its renewable energy Subsidiaries, AboitizPower has the largest installed capacity of renewable energy under its market control10.
-AboitizPower is listed on the PSE and as of 30 September 2021, AboitizPower had a market capitalization of #228.12 bn, with a common share price of #31.00 per share.
+Based on ERC Resolution No. 05-2021 dated 11 March 2021, the power generation business is the second largest in the Philippines in terms of attributable installed capacity.
+Moreover, the distribution business is the second largest in terms of captive customer connections and energy sales (based on the DOE's Distribution Development Plan 2016-2025), while its RES business is the second largest in terms of number of contestable customers and contracted demand (based on the ERC Competitive Retail Electricity Market Monthly Statistical Data as of November 2021).
+AboitizPower is a pioneer in building and operation of run-of-river hydropower plants in the country.
+Today, through its renewable energy Subsidiaries, AboitizPower has the largest installed capacity of renewable energy under its market control.
+AboitizPower is listed on the PSE and as of 31 December 2021, AboitizPower had a market capitalization of ₱218.55 bn, with a common share price of ₱29.70 per share.